 (No ratings)

-Dr. Margaret M. Jayich, MD is a surgeon in Anchorage, AK specializing in surgery.
+Dr. Margaret M. Jayich, MD is a surgical oncologist in Anchorage, AK specializing in surgical oncology (cancer surgery).
 She graduated from University of Washington School of Medicine.
-Dr. Margaret M. Jayich, MD is affiliated with Alaska Regional Hospital.
+Dr. Margaret M. Jayich, MD is affiliated with Providence and Alaska Regional Hospital.

 Mastectomy (Breast Removal Surgery)